 When you grab your map you’ll be able to see which characters are in which garden locations throughout the World Showcase and Future World.
 We like just walking the whole park to see everything, but if you have favorite Disney characters you’d like to make sure you see crafted in greenery, by all means plan a route based on the map!
 Every years these topiaries get a mini makeover, or a location change and new ones always show up, so this festival always feels new to us.
-Check out all the new things added in 2019!
+Check out all the new things added happening this year!

 Try All The Foods

 It’s no surprise that we are avid foodies, and Disney is a foodie wonderland.
 We wait for the menus for any festival to be released each season just to see what delicious things we can look forward to trying next!
 For details and menus as they are released check out our Flower and Garden Menu and Printable post, so you can start planning early.
 The best part about food at Flower and Garden that differs from the other festivals is that everything is fresh and garden derived.
 The dishes are crafted with ingredients you’d be able to find at your farmers market and its a great way to learn how to make new recipes that are actually good for you!
 Check out our favorite foods found at the festival.